OK gesture: "OK"

 By the early 19th century in the United States, the gesture was affiliated with the letters "O" (formed by the circle) and "K" (derived from the extended fingers).
 While it is not known exactly how the OK gesture and the corresponding verbal expression coalesced, the English professor Allen Walker Read dates the expression's rise in usage to an 1839 humor piece in the Boston Morning Post describing the expression "o.k." as meaning "all correct", suggesting comically misspelled initials, at a time when acronyms for misspelled words were in vogue.
 Several other broadsheets in Boston, New York and Philadelphia ran with the expression in their own columns, some with misspellings of "all correct" such as oll korrect, bringing the phrase into the vernacular of American English.

 The following year Democrats began using the phrase and its accompanying gesture in support of president Martin Van Buren's campaign for reelection.
 A native of Kinderhook, New York, Van Buren was widely known by his nickname, "Old Kinderhook", whose initials, "O.K.", were steadily gaining traction as an expression of approval.
 In New York City, fans of Van Buren formed the O.K.
 Democratic Club and used the gesture as its sign, with the slogan of "O.K." bearing the double meaning in the club's catchphrase, "Old Kinderhook is all correct."
 Both phrase and gesture made their way into newspapers around the country via political cartoons, thus further spreading the expression.
 After Van Buren's defeat to William Henry Harrison, O.K. was briefly satirized as meaning "Owful Kalamity" or "Owful Katastrophe".

-Despite Van Buren's loss and the subsequent dissolution of the O.K.
-Democratic Club, the gesture has since been widely used since to mean "all is well" or "good" in the United States.
-As a gesture, its connotation is more positive than the word "OK", which may mean a thing is merely mediocre, satisfactory at only the most basic level, as in, "The food was OK."
-The gesture is commonly understood as a signal of approval, and is sometimes used synonymously with the Western "thumbs up" gesture.
+As a gesture, its denotation is more positive than the word "OK", which may mean a thing is merely mediocre, satisfactory at only the most basic level, as in, "The food was OK."
+The gesture is commonly understood as a signal of approval, and is sometimes used synonymously with the Western thumbs up gesture.

-As it moved into its third century of use in politics, in the 21st century the sign was used by president Barack H. Obama.